Ankur-Soni-21/twitter_scraper/README.md

 # Twitter Scraper

+## Note

+The `server.py`, `index.html`, and `twitter_scraper.js` files are placeholders and are not correctly connected.
+The Flask server and frontend components are not fully implemented due to lack of knowledge of Flask.
+If you have expertise in Flask, contributions to improve this aspect of the project are highly appreciated.

 ## Overview

 The `twitter_scraper` script is designed to scrape trending topics from Twitter using Selenium.
 It automates the process of logging into Twitter, extracting trending topics, and storing the data in a MongoDB database.
 This README provides instructions on setting up and running the script effectively.